Pulmonary Hypertension Overview

 Pulmonary hypertension is divided into five main groups, in which their cause is the reason for classification.

 - Group 1 is classified as the Pulmonary Arterial Hypertension, which can be caused by a few different reasons.
 In most cases, the cause is unknown.
 However, there is also a specific gene that can cause this.
-If there are heart abnormalities at birth, or other conditions, such as lupus, liver disease, or HIV, this may be another cause.
+If there are heart abnormalities at birth, or other conditions, such as lupus, liver disease, or Human Immunodeficiency Viruses (HIV), this may be another cause.
 The last cause for this type is medications, which may be illegal or certain diet drugs.

 - Group 2 is classified as Pulmonary Hypertension cause by left-sided heart disease.
 This is caused by failure of the left lower heart chamber or left-sided valvular heart disease.

 - Group 3 is Pulmonary Hypertension caused by lung disease.
-This is caused by diseases such as COPD, lung disease, pulmonary fibrosis, sleep apnea, or people who have a long-term exposure to high altitudes.
+This is caused by diseases such as Chronic Obstructive Pulmonary Disease (COPD), lung disease, pulmonary fibrosis, sleep apnea, or people who have a long-term exposure to high altitudes.

 - Group 4 is Pulmonary Hypertension caused by chronic blood clots.